Robotics-Club-IIT-BHU/HDS-SummerCamp21/Week 2/Week 2 Part 1.md

 ## *"Bad choices make good stories."*  -yours truly

+Lofting is a drafting technique whereby curved lines are generated, to be used in plans for **streamlined objects** such as aircraft and boats.
+The lines may be drawn on wood and the wood then cut for advanced woodworking

-This is how my lofted designs turn out.
+This is how some lofted designs turn out.

 <p align="center">
  <img  width="400" height="400" src="https://github.com/Robotics-Club-IIT-BHU/HDS-SummperCamp21/blob/main/media/be73887508f185a4a1b9a76e63d21ca9.jpg">